jonathanfrem/voronprintprofiles/_posts/2024-07-22-how-to-submit.md

 - Type:
 - Color (if applicable):
 - Slicer:
+- Short description of your printer(s) (hotend, extruder, nozzlesize, printertype etc.):
 - Screenshots of filament tab in slicer:
 - Filament profile file for your slicer:
 - Optionally some pictures of prints:
+- Any notes:

 Thanks for helping out!